 \section{Preliminaries and general results}

 \ssec{Basic notions and terminologies}

 In this text, a \emph{fibration} is a proper holomorphic surjective map $f : X \to B$ whose general fiber is irreducible.
 The fiber $f^{-1}(b)$ of $f$ over $b \in B$ will often be denoted by $X_b$.
 A \emph{local section} of a fibration $f$ at a point $b \in B$ is a section of $f^{-1}(U) \to U$ for some (Euclidean) neighborhood $U \subset B$ of $b$.
-A \emph{multi-section} of $f$ is a subvariety $\gS \subset X$ such that $f_{|\gS}$ is surjective and generically finite.
+A \emph{multi-section} of $f$ is a subvariety $\gS \subset X$ such that $f_{|\gS}$ is surjective, finite, and flat over $B$.

-A deformation of a complex variety $X$ is a surjective and flat morphism $\Pi : \cX \to \gD$ containing $X$ as a fiber.
-Let $f : X \to B$ be a holomorphic map.
-A \emph{deformation of $f$} is a family of maps $f_t : \cX_t \to B$ containing $f$ as a member.
+A deformation of a compact complex variety $X$ is a surjective, proper, and flat morphism $\Pi : \cX \to \gD$ containing $X$ as a fiber.
+Let $f : X \to B$ be a holomorphic map from a compact complex variety $X$.
+A \emph{deformation of $f$} (with fixed target) is a family of maps $f_t : \cX_t \to B$ containing $f$ as a member.
 Namely, it is a composition

 such that $\Pi$ is a deformation of $X$ and $q_{|\cX_o} : \cX_o \to B$ equals $f$ for some $o \in \gD$.
 Note that in the definition, the target of $f_t$ does not deform in the family.